tsdataclinic/AfricaCovidDashboard/README.md

 ### Data

-The majority of data that the team is using comes from the [Johns Hopkins dashboard](https://coronavirus.jhu.edu/us-map).
+The majority of data that the team is using comes from the [COVID-19 Data Repository](https://github.com/CSSEGISandData/COVID-19) by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, https://github.com/CSSEGISandData/COVID-19.

+Population data comes from the UN Department of Economic and Social Affairs, [World Population Prospects](https://population.un.org/wpp/), https://population.un.org/wpp/.

-In addition we have some model output data that can be found in the data/raw directory.
+In addition, we have some model output data that can be found in the data/raw directory.

-For an example of the model outputs + some other data files look at the summary here :
+For an example of the model outputs + some other data files, look at the summary here :
 - [Model output data summary](/data/raw/test/summary.md)

-Some variables additionally come from the Institute of Health Metrics and Evaluation (IHME),  Population Reference Bureau
+Some additional variables come from the Institute of Health Metrics and Evaluation (IHME),  Population Reference Bureau

 ### Model specifications